Family Planning Benefit Program

 If you (or your parents) have health insurance for family planning services but choose not to use it due to confidentiality reasons, your health insurance company will not be contacted.

 Once you have made an appointment, you must gather the information you need for your appointment.
-Review this checklist (English version, Spanish version) for the information that you MUST bring with you to fill out your application.
-You can save time by filling out the application (English version, Spanish version).
+Review this checklist (English, Spanish) for the information that you must bring with you to fill out your application.
+You can save time by filling out the application ahead of time (English, Spanish).
 Please bring the printed application with you to your visit.

 If you get free services now, you can apply for the Family Planning Benefit Program and make your life easier.
 You only need to bring proof of income once to your application appointment, along with the other required documents.
-You will not need to bring proof of income for each clinic visit.
+You will not need to bring proof of income for each visit.

 If you have health insurance or are on your parents insurance but do not want to use it for your Planned Parenthood services for confidentiality reasons, you can still qualify for the Family Planning Benefit Program if you meet the eligibility requirements.
 You can also enroll in the program as a backup to your regular health insurance to cover your visit and prescription co-payments.
 Talk about it with the Family Planning Benefits Coordinator and Planned Parenthood staff members at your appointment.